 DIRECTIONS FOR BÁNH BÈO

-- After 2 hours, add shrimps in a bowl along with warm water and let soak for 30 minutes.
+- Add dried shrimp to a bowl along with some warm water and let rehydrate for 30 minutes.

 - While shrimp is soaking: add rice flour, tapioca starch, and salt to a large bowl.